-The Executive Board is responsible for achieving the company’s aims, the strategy and associated risk profile, the development of results and company social responsibility issues that are relevant to the company.
+The Executive Board is responsible for achieving the company’s aims, the strategy and associated risk profile, the development of results and sustainability.

 Structure and appointment

 Candidates for the Executive Board are selected and nominated by the Supervisory Board, but are appointed by the General Meeting of Shareholders.
-You can view an overview of the composition of the Executive Board can be found under article 15 of the Articles of Association, see the Policies & Articles section.
+The full procedure for appointment and dismissal of members of the Executive Board can be found in article 15 of the Articles of Association, see the Policies & Articles section.
 An overview of the current composition of the Executive Board can be found in the Management section.

 Responsibilities and accountability

 The Executive Board is collectively responsible for the management and performance of Wolters Kluwer.
 The Chairman of the Executive Board takes the lead in this, and is the main point of liaison for the Supervisory Board.
 The Executive Board is accountable to the Supervisory Board and to the General Meeting of Shareholders.
 More details about the Executive Board's responsibilities, duties and powers, can be read in the Executive Board By-Laws in the Policies and Articles section.